📅 Published on March 16, 2024 | 🕒 Last updated on March 4, 2026

 Lens

-When light enters the eye, the lens bends it to create a focused image on the retina.
-But this image is upside down or reversed.
-Don’t worry!
-The brain fixes it.
+When light enters the eye, the lens refracts it to create a focused image on the retina.[8]
+This image is initially inverted; the visual cortex of the brain interprets and corrects it.[8]

 Ciliary Body